pdp11gy/SoC-HPS-based-MFM-disk-emulator/README.md

 intended to save the data in an .dsk file to be also compatible with the SIMH project.
 Currently, it is possible to read a complete disk, one cylinder or one treck.
 The real time decoder
 is also able to provide MFM gap recording.
 This is necessary in emulator mode because the former disk
-manufacturers did always use a different one servo/header format ( At low level format ).
+manufacturers did always use a different servo/header format ( At low level format ).
 The emulater saves the data in a .mfm file which contains the decoded data with all servo/header
 information.
 The raw data will be saved in a .dsk format to be also SIMH-compatible.
 Additionally,
 the MFM-gaps are stored in a .gap file for the emulator mode.
 More details on my homepage + user manual.